g1san/Agents-for-Vulnerable-Dockers-and-related-Benchmarks/README.md

 ## Replication Complexity Table
 Table of all exploitable CVE that lists:
+- The CVE-ID
-- If the CVE was already replicated
+- If the CVE was already replicated through the LLM web interface
-- The __*number of files*__ needed to replicate the CVE using Docker
+- The __*number of files*__ the LLM needs to replicate to create a vulnerable Docker
 - The names of the files

 The __*number of files*__ is used as an indicator of how difficult it can be for an LLM to create such container.